-He said: “We strive to continue to raise the already high standards of care in our care homes so for seven of Anchor’s homes to be rated outstanding is an amazing achievement.
+He said: “We strive to continue to raise the already high standards of care in our care homes so for eight of Anchor’s homes to be rated outstanding is an amazing achievement.

 “We secured these ratings because of consistent good practice, focusing on person-centred care and putting the wellbeing of the residents at the heart of everything we do and every decision we make.

 “I’m proud of all the care home teams who work hard every day to provide our residents with an enabling and motivating environment where they feel safe and happy.”

 “We welcome such rigorous CQC inspections and clear ratings so older people and their families can see which homes are the best in the country.”

 For more information on Anchor’s care homes, contact 0800 731 2020.